Suji-211/Hangman_game/README.md

 - Allow keyboard input
 - Keep track of words that have been used already and display them on the screen

+##
+the game randomly picks a word from the list given. displays the underscores allows the user to guess the letters updates the display if the guess is right and draw the hangman if wrong tells us if we win or lose after 10 guesses. we can play n number of times as it resets.